 2) took a walk for a little over an hour

 3) helped a fellow Microsoft Office Programmer who reached out to me with an Excel challenge

-4) walked the old pooch a couple times
+4) walked the old pooch a couple of times

 5) read a few pages and watched some video blogs

-In case you have not guessed I entered retirement the next chapter a little less than year and half ago.
-Much to my surprise I am loving retirement.
+In case you have not guessed I entered retirement the next chapter a little less than a year and a half ago.
+Much to my surprise, I am loving retirement.
 Why the surprise? because I am or I was always an antsy guy that could not sit still.
 All that has changed once I accepted I do not need to work.
 Ok, you are thinking “I won’t have any problem not working”- perhaps, but if you fail to plan, you might be surprised.

 A successful, happy retirement requires both financial and mental preparations.
 I will tell you how I started down this road and what has worked for me.
 Hopefully, when you tell your story of Retirement the Next Chapter it will be both fulfilling and a happy one.
 Remember like all good things you will have to work at it.

-This blog is an attempt to ‘pay it forward’ for all the really good advice I have received over the years.
+This blog is an attempt to: ‘pay it forward’ for all the really good advice I have received over the years.
 If my words touch only one person and help them, I will achieve my goal.
 There are a million financial Bloggers out there, some good, some wonderful, and some well, they lack original thought and content.
-If you are interested in the thoughts of someone who has done all those things the Financial Bloggers suggest before there was a FIRE Movement, coupled with both an MBA in Finance, MS in tax and 30 years Banking experience then I am your man.
+If you are interested in the thoughts of someone who has done all those things the Financial Bloggers suggest before there was a FIRE Movement, coupled with both an MBA in Finance, MS in tax, and 30 years of Banking experience then I am your man.